 Once you have setup your ideal referral workflow, it's time to promote it to your desired Members!
 Don't expect your program to go viral overnight.
 Successful referral programs are the result of well thought out promotion plans.

-Remember, you want to have a good mixture of both ACTIVE and PASSIVE strategies for asking new Members to join your program.
-The diagram below shows the difference between an active and passive referral strategy.
+Remember, you want to have a good mixture of both DIRECT and INDIRECT strategies for asking new Members to join your program.
+The diagram below shows the difference between a direct and indirect promotion strategy.

 Here are some more great resources for building out a successful launch and promotion plan for your program: